Walnut-Theorem-Prover/documentation/README.md

-# documentation
+# Documentation
-Documentation for the Walnut Theorem Prover
+Documentation for the Walnut Theorem Prover.